Mogalina/lanmess/README.md

 # lanmess

-A lightweight command-line chat application for local network communication using UDP broadcast. **lanmess** enables instant messaging within your local network without requiring a central server, making it perfect for quick team communications, local events, or classroom settings.
+A lightweight command-line chat application for local network communication using UDP broadcast.
+Enables instant messaging within your local network without requiring a central server, making it perfect for quick team communications, local events, or classroom settings.

 ## Features